lucywyman/recipes/to-make/_posts/2017-05-06-roasted-strawberry-shortcakes.md

 mixture all at once.
 Stir into a shaggy mixture.
 The dough will be moist, but not overly wet.
-6. Turn dough out onto a lightly floured board and use a floured rolling pin to roll the dough to a 3/4-inch thickness.
+6. Turn dough out onto a lightly floured board and use a floured rolling pin to roll the dough to a ¾-inch thickness.
 Use a 2-inch round biscuit cutter to cut biscuit, re-rolling and pressing the dough to cut 6 biscuits total.
 7. Place 1-inch apart on the prepared baking sheet and brush lightly